Logic Pro X Tutorials

 Scroll down to browse all tutorials we have ever published, or click on a term below to filter articles.

-You never know when breaking the rules may yield interesting, stimulating and musical results.
+While producing digital music, you never know when breaking the rules may yield interesting, stimulating and musical results.
 We are conditioned, through discussion forums, instructional videos, online tutorials, etc. to approach using Logic Pro X in certain ways.
 It’s not that there is a codified set of rules, but more like invisible unspoken agreed upon conventions.

 I had a colleague here at my studio last week.
 He asked me to help him put the finishing touches on a couple of mixes that he started in Logic Pro on his own.
 They were due for delivery the next day, and he just wanted me to make a few quick tweaks and add some sub group processing with a few plug-ins he doesn’t’ have.
 He assured me he didn’t want to spend more than an hour or two on it.